keatonelvins/keatonelvins.github.io/_posts/2025-01-19-compression-and-grokking.md

 The first follow-up paper I read was on "Unifying Grokking and Double Descent"[^4], where the authors viewed both phenomena as inductive biases applying gradient pressure towards better-generalizing but slower to learn patterns.
 This is the lens of _pattern learning_, which captures the idea that neural networks can use distinct kinds of mechanisms to classify different inputs; for example, they may memorize some examples while applying heuristics to classify others.
 Grokking happens when slow patterns generalize well and are ultimately preferred by the training regime, but are preceded by faster patterns which generalize poorly.
 Patterns can be viewed as a function of model size as well as a function of training time, and learning dynamics are similar between these two cases.

-Earlier I mentioned we can think about language models in their base autoregressive text generator state.
+Earlier, I mentioned we can think about language models in their base autoregressive text generator state.
 Another mental model I like, borrowed from [Francois Chollet](https://fchollet.substack.com/p/how-i-think-about-llm-prompt-engineering), is the _continuous, interpolative_ program database.

 >"Instead of being stored as a set of discrete entries, your data is stored as a vector space — a curve.
 You can move around on the curve (it’s semantically continuous, as we discussed) to explore nearby, related points.
 And you can interpolate on the curve between different data points to find their in-between."